Bruno Brookes: Early life and career

 Brookes attended Bradwell and Seabridge secondary schools in Newcastle-under-Lyme.
 He became a disc jockey through youth club discos in his home town before he sent a successful audition tape created for him by George Wood (Judder) to his local station, BBC Radio Stoke.
-He spent three years there.

 Radio One

 He was recruited by BBC Radio 1, the national pop network, where he worked as a stand-in presenter before taking over the teatime show from Peter Powell in September 1984.

 In addition to this show, Brookes presented a rundown of the UK Top 40 singles chart on Sunday evenings between March 1986 and September 1990, and again between March 1992 and April 1995.

 In April 1989, Brookes moved to the weekend breakfast show, co-hosting with Liz Kershaw, taking over from Mark Goodier and also regularly deputised for Simon Mayo on the weekday breakfast show.
 Three years later, he moved to the weekday early breakfast slot, where he remained until he was dismissed in 1995 by Trevor Dann.

-Brookes, along with another former chart show presenter Mark Goodier, returned to the station for a one-off Top 40 countdown show on Sunday 30 September 2007, providing new pre-recorded inserts into the show, which was hosted by the then-current (but outgoing) presenters JK and Joel.
+Brookes, along with another former chart show presenter Mark Goodier, returned to the station for a one-off Top 40 countdown show on Sunday 30 September 2007, providing new pre-recorded inserts into the show, which was hosted by the presenters Jason King and Joel Ross.
 This special show formed part of the station's celebrations of the 40th birthday of BBC Radio 1.